qiangyangcs/SenWave/README.md

 4) Each Txt file named as covid19_tweet_id_date.txt stores the tweet IDs.
 5) The file statistics.txt counts the statistics of each language including the language, total size of this language, and the ratio in the all languages.

 For the labeled tweets, we store them in the zip filefolder called labeledTweets.zip where they are organized in five CSV files where English tweets and Arabic tweets are originally annoted by experienced annotators and other three language tweets are translated with Google Translate from English tweets.
 The size of each kind of language tweets are all 10K.
 There are 11 emotions including "Optimistic", "Thankful", "Empathetic", "Pessimistic", "Anxious", "Sad", "Annoyed", "Denial", "Official report", "Surprise" and, "Joking".
-For Chinese Weibo dataset, 21,173 piece of data are collected by Xiaoting Lyu et al where 7 emotions are defined including "Fear", "Disgust", "Optimism", "Surprise", "Gratitude", "Sadness", and "Anger".
+For Chinese Weibo dataset, 21,173 piece of data are collected by Xiaoting Lyu, Prof. Huang (Tsinghua Universityet) et al. where 7 emotions are defined including "Fear", "Disgust", "Optimism", "Surprise", "Gratitude", "Sadness", and "Anger".
 More details about the annotated Chinese Weibo data can be found here(https://github.com/COVID-19-Weibo-data/COVID-19-sentiment-analysis-dataset-Weibo).

 Note: If you want to use the labled tweets, please mail to qiang.yang[AT]kaust[dot]edu[dot]sa to get the pwd for the zip filefolder.

 # Data Usage Agreement
-This dataset complies with Twitter’s Terms of Service and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
-If you use this dataset, this means that you agree with the license and term.
+This dataset complies with Twitter’s Terms of Service.
+If you use this dataset, this means that you agree with the license and term of Twitter.

 # Statistics Summary
-The total number of tweets is 104, 830, 630.
+The total number of tweets is 104, 830, 630 (about 105M+ plusing Chinese data).
 The tweets will be updated furthermore.
 In addition, the unlabeded Chinese data will be released soon whose size is about 1 million.
 The statistics of five language tweets are shown in the following table: